CalvinDSeamons/Motion-ColorTracking/README.md

-Motion and Color Tracker using OpenCV.
+## Motion and Color Tracking using OpenCV.

 OpenCV is a great and simple tool to use for image processing!
 In order to run this code you need to have OpenCV installed on your machine, and in the python directory.